 The TSCTSF determines the UEs impacted by gNB's timing synchronization status change (i.e. degradation, failure or improvement) or UPF timing synchronization status change (only for the case when UPF/NW-TT is involved in providing time information to DS-TT).

 - For the gNB case, when the TSCTSF receives information about timing synchronization status change, the TSCTSF discovers the AMFs serving the impacted gNBs and subscribes to receive notifications for UE's presence in Area of Interest information.
-The Area of Interest is set to the scope of the timing synchronization status (i.e. gNB ID or a group of cells within the gNB specified with a list of Cell IDs that has reported status degradation (i.e. the pre-configured thresholds are exceeded in the gNB) from AMF as described in clause 5.3.4.4.
+The Area of Interest is set to the scope of the timing synchronization status (i.e. gNB ID or a group of cells within the gNB specified with a list of Cell IDs) that has reported status degradation (i.e. the pre-configured thresholds are exceeded in the gNB) from AMF as described in clause 5.3.4.4.
 The subscription is targeted to any UE in the AMF, the TSCTSF correlates information about impacted gNBs and the UE location information received from the AMF.
 If the gNB notifies the TSCTSF for the status improvement (i.e. the pre-configured thresholds are met in the gNB), the TSCTSF modifies the subscription to remove the corresponding Area of Interest from the subscription.

 - For UPF case, the TSCTSF determines the UEs for which the impacted UPF/NW-TT is configured to send (g)PTP messages on behalf of DS-TT (see clause 5.27.1.7).